Active management

 Active management (also called active investing) is an approach to investing.
 In an actively managed portfolio of investments, the investor selects the investments that make up the portfolio.
 Active management is often compared to passive management or index investing.

+Passively managed funds consistently outperform actively managed funds.

 Approach

 Active investors aim to generate additional returns by buying and selling investments advantageously.
 They look for investments where the market price differs from the underlying value and will buy investments when the market price is too low and sell investments when the market price is too high.

 Active investors use various techniques to identify mispriced investments.
 Two common techniques are: